 Turmeric milk is a traditional Indian and Ayurvedic beverage that is typically drunk before bed.
 Similar to what we do here in the States with warm milk before bed.
-Although, I never really enjoyed warm milk before bed as a kid, I sure do enjoy this delicious beverage.
-The warming effect it has on the body puts you right to sleep!
+Although I never really enjoyed warm milk before bed as a kid, I sure do enjoy this delicious beverage.
+The warming effect Turmeric Milk has on the body puts you right to sleep!

 I chose to add ginger to my recipe to further enhance the anti-inflammatory properties (especially for the digestive tract!).
 Honey is optional as a sweetener…but it does also add more medicinal properties!
 I use coconut milk because it is full of healthy fats and contains lauric acid, antimicrobial lipids and capric acid, which have antibacterial, antifungal and antiviral properties.

 I hope you enjoy this as much as I do!